On the Location of the 1-particle Branch of the Spectrum of the Disordered Stochastic Ising Model: Introduction

 \section{Introduction}

-In \cite{AMSZ} the authors study the generator of the Glauber dynamics for a 1-$d$ Ising model with random bounded potential.
-They prove that, for any realization of the potential and any value of the inverse temperature $\beta>0$, the spectrum of the generator is the union of disjoint closed subsets of the real line ($k$- particles branches, $k\in\mathbb{N}^{+}$) and, with probability one with respect to the distribution of the potential, is a non random set.
+In \cite{AMSZ} the authors study the generator of the Glauber dynamics for a one dimension Ising model with random bounded potential.
+They prove that, for any realization of the potential and any value of the inverse temperature $\beta>0,$ the spectrum of the generator is the union of disjoint closed subsets of the real line ($k$-particle branches, $k\in\mathbb{N}^{+}$) and that, with probability one with respect to the distribution of the potential, is a non random set.
 In particular it is proved there that there exists a spectral gap and thus the model exhibits exponential relaxation to equilibrium.
-As it is to be expected, and proved in \cite{AMSZ}, a relaxation rate which is valid for every realization is the same as for the non-disordered model with a coupling constant that coincides with the maximum value of the coupling in the disordered model.
-For the average over the disorder of the single spin autocorrelation function, the speed of relaxation is somewhat larger as proved in \cite{Zh}.
+As is to be expected, and proved in \cite{AMSZ}, a relaxation rate which is valid for every realization is the same as that of the non-disordered model with a coupling constant that coincides with the maximum value of the coupling in the disordered model.
+For the average over the disorder of the single spin autocorrelation function, the speed of relaxation is somewhat larger as was proved in \cite{Zh}.

 Boundedness of the potential is essential for all these results of fast convergence to equilibrium.
-In this case a fairly detailed information on parts of the spectrum of the generator is available (\cite{AMSZ}, \cite{Zh}).
-Also in more than 1-$d$ convergence faster than exponential in the average can be proved at high temperature \cite{CMM}.
+In this case fairly detailed information on parts of the spectrum of the generator is available (\cite{AMSZ}, \cite{Zh}).
+Also in more than one dimension convergence slightly slower than exponential on average can be proved at high temperature \cite{CMM}.

 When the interactions are not bounded the situation is considerably different.
-Even in 1-$d$ there is no spectral gap (see \cite{Ze}) and relaxation rate is subexponential (see \cite{SZ}).
+Even in one dimension there is no spectral gap (see \cite{Ze}) and relaxation rate is subexponential (see \cite{SZ}).

-In \cite{AMSZ} it is conjectured that (conjecture 1, page 657) that results similar to those proved there for 1-$d$ should hold for $\beta$ small enough in dimensions $d\geq2$.
-It can be readily seen that for the proof, in 1-$d$, of the results conjectured to be true in $d\geq2$, the assumption of ferromagnetic coupling is not needed.
+In \cite{AMSZ} it is conjectured (conjecture 1, page 657) that results similar to those proved there for one dimension should hold for $\beta$ small enough in dimensions $d\geq2.$ It can be readily seen that for the proof, in one dimension, of the results conjectured to be true in $d\geq2,$ the assumption of ferromagnetic coupling is not needed.
 It is only used later to prove exponential decay of eigenfunctions.

-In this work we consider the Glauber dynamics for $d$-dimensional nearest neighbour Ising model, with bounded random potential having absolutely continuous distribution with respect to the Lebesgue measure and prove that conjecture 1 in \cite{AMSZ} is true.
+In this work we consider the Glauber dynamics for the $d$-dimensional nearest neighbour Ising model, with a bounded random potential having absolutely continuous distribution with respect to the Lebesgue measure and prove that conjecture 1 in \cite{AMSZ} is true.